shantoroy/shantoroy.github.io/_posts/2025-03-04-writing-dockerfile-best-practices-and-enhancements.md

 ---

 ## An Improved Dockerfile
-We can define different things on dockerfile to set up and configure thperfect environment.
+We can define different things on dockerfile to set up and configure the perfect environment to run our application or microservices.

-Here’s a **structured Dockerfile** that follows best practices:
+Here’s an example **structured Dockerfile** that follows some best practices:

 ```dockerfile
 # Use a slim Python image as the base